abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 }
 ```

-Add the `AddTranslationsAsync` method to `IBookAppService` as follows.
+Add the `AddTranslationsAsync` method to the `IBookAppService` as follows:

 ```csharp
 public interface IBookAppService :